YottaDB/YDBDoc/ProgGuide/functions.rst

    $ZCH[AR](intexpr[,...])

 * The integer expression(s) specify the numeric byte value of the byte(s) $ZCHAR() returns.
-* YottaDB/GT.M limits the number of arguments to a maximum of 254. $ZCHAR() provides a means of producing byte sequences.
+* YottaDB limits the number of arguments to a maximum of 254. $ZCHAR() provides a means of producing byte sequences.
 In the UTF-8 mode, $ZCHAR() returns a malformed characters for numeric byte values 128 to 255.
 In the M mode, $ZCHAR() can create valid UTF-8 characters that includes bytes in the range 128-255.

 .. note::
    The output of $ZCHAR() for values of integer expression(s) from 0 through 127 does not vary with choice of the character encoding scheme.
 This is because 7-bit ASCII is a proper subset of UTF-8 character encoding scheme.
 The representation of characters returned by $ZCHAR() for values 128 through 255 differ for each character encoding scheme.